-Wells Cathedral’s FREE weekly stained glass and embroidery walks take place most Wednesdays and Saturdays from April to October and showcase the Cathedral’s unique stained glass and beautiful embroideries.
+Wells Cathedral’s FREE weekly stained glass and embroidery walks take place most Wednesdays and Saturdays from April to October and showcase the Cathedral’s unique stained glass, fascinating carvings and beautiful embroideries.
 Please join our Guide by the Donation Desk in our Entry Cloister to begin the tour of your choice.

 Stained Glass (11.10am):

 Wells Cathedral has an important collection of both medieval and later stained glass, arguably some of the very best in England.
 It dates from the late 1200s to the 1930s and includes a large Jesse Window in the Quire and several large windows from the 1800s and 1900s.

 One of the Cathedral’s specialist Guides will give a Window Walk of about 20 minutes on one or two related windows, pointing out details in the glass and giving a the background story of the figures depicted.

 Wells Cathedral Quire contains over a hundred beautiful embroideries from the mid 20th century, which tell stories relating to Bishops, local history, saints and legends.
 Knowledgeable guides will show you some of the treasures in these twenty minute free taster tours.